Loudness prep for the drop, not the average.

 Library analysis

-Recursive scan with per-track LUFS, dBTP, suggested gain, limiter estimate, and render eligibility.
+Recursive scan with programme and section LUFS, dBTP, sample peak, suggested gain, projections, and processing action per row.

 _DG outputs